krootee/Ghost/KiCad/Readme.md

 A thought is to use several PCB's, and stack them together using stacking connectors.
 Boards should use "Sick of Beige" format 70x43, 60x37 or 50x31.

+There is a KiCad footprint for the Hirose FX8C-60 pin connector at: https://github.com/librespacefoundation/lsf-kicad-libs

 #### Split up PCB into 2 or 3 boards

 ##### PCB - Microcontroller